 MassDOT reserves the right to issue refunding bonds when the above conditions are not met, based on the discretion of the Secretary/Chief Executive Officer and Chief Financial Officer, subject to prior approval by the MassDOT Board of Directors.
-Circumstances that may supersede the above requirements include the desire to modify legal provisions on existing bonds, reduction of administrative costs related to keeping certain maturities of an existing series outstanding, or other attempts to restructure debt within the framework of this Debt Policy.
+Circumstances that may supersede the above requirements include the desire to modify legal provisions on existing bonds, reduction of administrative costs related to keeping certain maturities of an existing series outstanding, or other attempts to restructure debt within the framework of this Debt Policy or in connection with reductions in its swap exposure.
 In cases where the above minimum refunding thresholds are not met, the circumstances for which refunding bonds were issued will be appropriately documented for the Board.